The Single Crochet Stitch Tutorial

 An assortment of ergonomic crochet hooks being held in one hand

 You will need a hook.
 It's overwhelming to choose a hook when faced with a wall of different hooks.
-For now, pick a hook that is appropriate for the yarn you chose.
+For now, select a hook appropriate for the yarn you chose.

-To learn more about hooks, check out my article about crochet hooks.
+If you want to learn more about crochet hooks, check out my article about crochet hooks.
 If you have arthritis or are looking for a comfortable hook, read about ergonomic crochet hooks.

 Prerequisites